Yarrow is a difficult weed to control once it is established in lawn grasses or turf so good lawn care is an effective preventative measure.

 Yarrow is fairly resistant to many selective weedkillers used for weed control in turf but it may be worth trying;

-- Repeated applications of weedkillers containing 2,4D, plus mecoprop-P or dicamba (e.g. SBM Job Done Lawn Weedkiller, Garden Direct Lawn Weed, Feed & Mosskiller (also contains fertiliser and mosskiller) or Scotts Lawn Builder Lawn Food Plus Weed Control (also contains fertiliser)) can be affective
+- Repeated applications of weedkillers containing 2,4-D, plus mecoprop-P or dicamba (Doff 3 in 1 Lawn Feed, Weed & Mosskiller, Garden Direct Lawn Feed, Weed & Mosskiller, Westland Aftercut All-in-One Feed, Weed and Moss killer (also contain fertiliser and mosskiller) or Evergreen Premium plus Weed Control Lawn Food (also contains fertiliser)) can be affective

 Do not add the first lawn clippings after application of a lawn weedkiller to the compost heap.
 To avoid possible contamination of compost, do not collect the clippings at all but mow frequently and allow the short clippings to remain on the surface of the lawn.
 These will quickly disperse to leave an acceptable finish.

 Weedkillers often cause severe damage if applied to lawns within six months of sowing or turf-laying.

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers available to gardeners; see sections 1b, c and d)